traveloka/react-native-code-push/docs/setup-android.md

 ### Plugin Installation and Configuration for React Native 0.60 version and above (Android)

+1. In your `android/settings.gradle` file, make the following additions at the end of the file:

+    ```gradle
+    ...
+    include ':app', ':react-native-code-push'
+    project(':react-native-code-push').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-code-push/android/app')
+    ```

-1. In your `android/app/build.gradle` file, add the `codepush.gradle` file as an additional build task definition underneath `react.gradle`:
+2. In your `android/app/build.gradle` file, add the `codepush.gradle` file as an additional build task definition underneath `react.gradle`:

     ```gradle
     ...